About the Order of the Arrow

 Service Areas

-Our Lodge currently does not use this system, as we use the Council Service Areas as "Chapters"
+Our Lodge currently does not use this system, as we use the Council Districts as "Chapters"

 Lodges

-Ho-Nan-Ne-Ho-Ont Lodge is the Order of the Arrow lodge chartered to the Allegheny Highlands Council, Boy Scouts of America.
+Ho-Nan-Ne-Ho-Ont Lodge is the Order of the Arrow Lodge chartered to the Allegheny Highlands Council, Scouting America.

 To learn more about our Lodge History visit our Lodge History Page HERE.

-The key leaders in the lodge are a Youth Lodge Chief, Volunteer Adult Lodge Adviser, and Staff Adviser.
+The key leaders in the Lodge are a Youth Lodge Chief, Volunteer Adult Lodge Adviser, and Staff Adviser.
 The Lodge Chief presides over the Lodge Executive Committee (LEC), which is responsible for executing the annual program of the Lodge.
-While each lodge is setup somewhat different, Ho-Nan-Ne-Ho-Ont Lodge has Nine Officers and several Committee Members who are responsible for various aspects of the Lodge’s program.
+While each Lodge is setup somewhat different, Ho-Nan-Ne-Ho-Ont Lodge has Nine Youth Officers and several Committee Members who are responsible for various aspects of the Lodge’s program.
 Each Lodge Officer and their Committee is supported by a team of Adult Volunteer Advisers.

 Visit our Lodge Leadership Page (HERE) for more information about our Lodge Officers and Advisers.